Skip to main content

 Building an evening around the show

 After the performance, the illuminated Roman Bridge is worth the detour (5 minutes on foot).
 Or consider the Mezquita night tour before the show — the two make a complete cultural evening with a natural sequence.
+The Judería streets empty out by 10:30 pm on weeknights; the walk back through the quarter after a show, with stone underfoot and the minaret lit above, is one of those moments that earns Córdoba its reputation.
+Book your flamenco show ticket with drinks on GetYourGuide from €25.
 Book ahead on Fridays and Saturdays — the best tablaos fill up.

 A natural choice for two